Tamalckb531/mern-blog/README.md

 This is a piece of code which helps to start the view in top while navigating to one page to another.

-# Comment Feature Commit (Post Comment Feature, Show Comment Feature, Like Feature, Edit Feature):
+# Comment Feature Commit (Post Comment Feature, Show Comment Feature, Like Feature, Edit Feature, Delete Feature):

 _**Post Comment Feature Backend:**_